It’s time to enter the exploratory phase of eating real food – hollerrrr! (In the baby world we call this Starting Solids. It’s a milestone.

-At 6 months of age, the average baby drinks about 24-32 oz of milk or formula per day.
+At 6 months of age, the average baby drinks about 24-32 oz of milk or formula per day, give or take.
 Breastfed babies tend to drink less than formula-fed babies (up to 50% less, in fact), so if your breastfed baby is drinking far less than a friend’s formula-fed baby, don’t panic; breastmilk is metabolized more efficiently, so less of it is required.

 “Let your baby set the pace, but if he continues to consistently take more than 32 ounces or less than 20 ounces, run it by your pediatrician.”Dr. Alan Greene